The Marantz Way

 “The Marantz sound is warm and layered…This is thanks to the craftsmanship, and attention to detail that goes into every component of every product.”

 Marantz Model 30 is a wonderful example of a modern amplifier creating an unfettered, timeless sound.
 “Model 30 is the equivalent of choosing a mechanical Swiss timepiece over an Apple watch,” says Sietsema, who for the last 20 years has helped to shape the market for premium and luxury audio brands.
-“After all, sound is in its essence an analog phenomenon.”
+“After all, sound is in its essence an analogue phenomenon.”

 “So much has changed since Saul [Marantz] started the business, but through all that time - almost seven decades - Marantz has been at the forefront of pushing sound forward, using both time honored and cutting edge techniques.
 So for me, it’s important to create relevant products that last, and connect to our core purpose.
 Model 30 is a perfect example - a contemporary amplifier, intended to last for decades.”